-- Correction of Fluid and Electrolyte Imbalance: Loss of body fluids results in dehydration and alteration in levels of minerals in the blood.
+- Correction of Fluid and Chemical Imbalance: Loss of body fluids results in dehydration and alteration in levels of minerals in the blood.
 Fluid replacement is usually performed with intravenous saline solution containing potassium.
 Potassium and sometimes magnesium levels may be low in the blood and may need to be added to the intravenous fluid.

 - Gastric stimulation:An implanted device with attached electrodes into the gastric wall can be an option for patients with refractory nausea and vomiting.
 This is utilized in patients with prolonged and persistent nausea and vomiting, usually in the setting of decreased ability of the stomach muscles to push food into the intestines, especially when medical treatment with multiple different medication regimens has failed in controlling symptoms.
 Gastric stimulation involves a surgical procedure to implant an electronic device into the abdomen, with wires (electrodes) that are attached to the stomach wall.
 While stomach emptying is typically not improved with this device, nausea and vomiting may improve in about half the patients where this device is implanted.